|Tues., Wed., Thurs.||8:30-9:30 a.m.|

 the Student Employment Representative at the Financial Aid Office to complete the hiring process.

-Enrollment requirements: Students in District-funded positions must be enrolled in and successfully completing at least 12 units each quarter they work (some exceptions exist for Summer).
-Students whose District-funded position is funded all or in part by CalWorks are only required to be enrolled in and completing 6 units each quarter they work.
+Enrollment requirements: Students in District-funded positions must be enrolled in and earn at least 12 units each quarter they work (some exceptions exist for Summer).
+Students whose District-funded position is funded all or in part by CalWorks are only required to be enrolled in and earn 6 units each quarter they work.
+(Important: Units you get an "F" in are not earned units.
+Note: LINC courses do not count toward minimum required units.)
 Student workers who fail to earn at least 12.0 units (6.0 units for CalWorks-funded employees) any quarter they work or who fail to maintain a 2.0 Quarterly GPA will be ineligible to work the following quarter.
-Students who continue working after dropping below their required units could lose employment privileges for an additional quarter.
+Students who continue working after dropping below their required units (or after ceasing to actively participate in courses required to maintain the required units) will lose employment privileges for an additional quarter.